marcus-ferreira/marcus-ferreira/README.md

 ### Hi there! 👋

-I'm Marcus Ferreira, Computation Systems student at UFF, who loves to read/learn about Python, data science and programming.
+I'm Marcus Ferreira, Computation Systems student at UFF, who loves to read/learn about programming.

-- 🔭 I’m currently working on Python tkinter projects
+- 🔭 I’m currently working on Python and Java
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Java and C#
 - ⚡ Fun facts: I love to play musical instruments and video-games

 ### Contact me: